WK-ice/PSMB-Net/README.md

 <img width="646" alt="image" src="https://user-images.githubusercontent.com/71493468/113496751-4b0bd400-952f-11eb-94db-84e7ac796d0e.png">

 ## 3 Experiments
 Our data included de-identified whole-body PET/CT scans from 480 lung cancer patients.
 Dice, Sensitivity, and Precision are as metrics to evaluate the performance.
-Our PSMB-Net archived 0.580, 0.616, and 0.688, for Dice, Sensitivity and Precision, respectively.

 ## 4 Code usage
 This code is based on python 3.7.3 and Tensorflow 1.14.0.